numfocus/gsod/2019/Blosc_ideas_list.md

 * GitHub repository (all the projects inside the Blosc umbrella): https://github.com/Blosc

 ## Contact
-The primary communication channels are chat and mailing list, but please feel free to email us ([Francesc Alted](francesc@blosc.org), as GSoD coordinator) if you would like to speak privately.
+The primary communication channels are chat and mailing list, but please feel free to email us (Francesc Alted <francesc@blosc.org>), as GSoD coordinator) if you would like to speak privately.

 __Chat:__ https://gitter.im/Blosc/c-blosc